 Some pacemakers are MRI conditional which means that they have been demonstrated to pose no known hazards in a specified MRI environment with specified conditions of use.
-If your doctor requires you to have an MRI scan please speak to the Pacemaker Clinic (clinic 4).
+If your doctor requires you to have an MRI scan please speak to the Pacemaker Clinic (clinic 4) to check that your device is MRI conditional.

 Some electrical nerve and muscle stimulators (TENS units) may cause interference with pacemakers but this depends on where they are being applied.

 If any of these treatments are suggested to you should contact the Pacemaker Clinic for advice.